NRC RESEARCH ASSOCIATESHIP PROGRAMS TRAVEL GUIDE

 - If applicable, a temporary tow hitch to transport your personal vehicle

-18.104.22.168 If another family member drives your personal vehicle, you may request mileage reimbursement for this vehicle in addition to the costs of the truck or trailer.
+184.108.40.206 If another family member drives your personal vehicle, you may request mileage reimbursement for this vehicle in addition to the costs of the rental truck or trailer.
 A second personal vehicle is a non-reimbursable expense.

-8.4.5 Limitations of Reimbursement for Transport of Household Goods
+8.4.5 Limitations of Reimbursement for Transportation of Household Goods

-8.5.1 You can be reimbursed for domestic return relocation costs if you are a Senior Associate on leave from a permanent position of employment within the United States to which you will return.
+8.5.1 You must submit a TA for your return relocation at least four weeks before your proposed travel dates(s).
+You may be reimbursed for domestic return relocation costs if you are a Senior Associate on leave from a permanent position of employment within the United States to which you will return.

-8.5.2 In order to be reimbursed, you must complete your relocation travel within three months of your last day of tenure and submit a Travel Expense Report within 60 days of relocation.
+8.5.2 In order to be reimbursed, you must complete your relocation travel within 30 days of your last day of tenure and submit a Travel Expense Report within 10 days of relocation.

-8.5.4 The Travel Authorization form should be as specific as possible, making sure that you include the name of any spouse and/or the name(s) and age(s) of any dependent family member(s) traveling with you.
-Also, any unusual circumstances surrounding your relocation should be noted in the "Additional Comments" section.
+8.5.3 The TA should be as specific as possible, making sure that you include the name of spouse and/or the name(s) and age(s) of any dependent family member(s) traveling with you.
+Please note prior approval is needed for a spouse and/or dependents not on the initial relocation TA.
+Also, any unusual circumstances surrounding your return relocation should be noted in the "Additional Comments" section.

-8.5.5 Once an approved Travel Authorization has been received, prepaid airline tickets should be obtained from Omega World Travel.
+8.5.4 Once an approved Travel Authorization has been received, prepaid one-way airline tickets should be obtained from Omega World Travel.

-8.5.7 If return relocation involves the movement of household goods, this move may be by either commercial moving company or self move.
+8.5.6 If return relocation involves the movement of household goods, this move may be by either commercial moving company or self-move.
 The same rules described for relocation will apply to return relocation/movement of household goods.

 8.6 Relocating from Outside the United States